George Pearce: Later life

+Personal life

+In 1897, Pearce married Eliza Maud Barrett, a domestic servant, at Trinity Church, Perth.
+They had two sons and two daughters together.
+He was widowed in 1947.
+His great-granddaughter Jane Prentice was elected to federal parliament in 2010.

 Legacy

 Places named in Pearce's honour include RAAF Base Pearce and the electoral Division of Pearce in Western Australia, Pearce Peak in Antarctica, and the Canberra suburb of Pearce.

 Australia's longest-serving prime minister Robert Menzies wrote the introduction to Peter Heydon's 1965 biography of Pearce, Quiet Decision, and recalled that he had "never sat with an abler man than George Pearce" in cabinet.
 Menzies praised Pearce's "profound and reflective mind", analytical way of thinking, and ability to express ideas and policy recommendations.